 Living Conditions in the Field

 Students live in a research center located in the village of Salango.
 The village has a few small stores and restaurants, a church, and bars.
 The research center is a walled compound located on the beach.
 Students are housed in the Center's cabanas.

 Adjacent to the beach and ten minutes from the Field School’s primary excavation site, the Center is a walled, secure compound.
 The Salango Research Center is an excellent site for lodging students, as well as processing and curating archaeological materials.
 The Center has computer facilities, an excellent, small archaeological museum, modern kitchen, showers (no hot water), and toilets.
 Breakfast and dinner are prepared at the Center by project cooks.
 Students make their own sandwiches for lunch.
-Should a student decide after a couple of weeks to live in a village household, we can arrange lodging there and offer compensation to the household.

 The cost is $3,522.00.
 Early applications are encouraged to guarantee a spot in the Field School.
 Students will be informed of their acceptance by phone or letter.
 Space is limited to 20 students per term.